Image of NewSpace Systems - AQUILA-H01 Sun Sensor on the satsearch marketplace

 connector type

-9-way socket Micro-D
+9-way female Micro-D

 Export